Njunis

-Njunis is a mountain in the interior of southern Troms og Finnmark county, Norway.
+Njunis is a mountain in the interior of southern Troms county, Norway.
 The mountain lies in Målselv Municipality.
 With a peak at 1713 m, it is the highest mountain in this part of the county, and has Norway's thirteenth largest prominence.
 The tree line (downy birch) reaches to 700 m elevation on the southern slope of the mountain, the highest tree line in Troms.
 This forest is part of the Øvre Dividal National Park.
 At the peak, NATO has a radar centre.

 Name

-The name is from the word in the Northern Sami language njunis which means "prominent nose of a mountain".
+The name njunis, which means "prominent nose of a mountain", is derived from the Northern Sami language.